jahnavipotu/data-analyst-portfolio/README.md

 # Project 2: Customer Segmentation for a laundry startup using clustering in Tableau
-Performed Segmentation for a laundry-pickup services startup with stores in 150 locations in U.S, using variables marketing spend, revenue generated and population using clustering.
+Performed customer segmentation for a laundry-pickup services startup with stores in 150 locations in US, with the variables marketing spend, revenue generated and population using clustering model.
 Identified the top 3 stores in their 10 new stores that have the best potential to generate more revenue with less marketing spend for the company to invest more funds into marketing.

 <img src="https://github.com/jahnavipotu/data-analyst-portfolio/raw/main/Screenshot%20(33).png" alt="Dashboard" width="600">